Ruy Lopez: 1.e4 e5 2.Nf3...... 5.0-0

 History and Notable Players

 It arises from the Ruy Lopez: 1.e4 e5 2.Nf3... d6.
-Among the most prolific practitioners on the White side are Bruno Parma (16 games), Vlastimil Jansa (16 games), Milan Matulovic (15 games).
-On the Black side, notable exponents include Heikki MJ Westerinen (36 games), Victor Ciocaltea (31 games), Valeri Yandemirov (30 games).
+Among the most prolific White practitioners are Bruno Parma (16 games), Vlastimil Jansa (16 games), Milan Matulovic (15 games).
+Black-side regulars include Heikki MJ Westerinen (36 games), Victor Ciocaltea (31 games), Valeri Yandemirov (30 games).

 Practice on Chessiverse